rspamd/rspamd.com/doc/configuration/selectors.md

 smtp_from.addr.lower
 ```

-or get a subject's digest lowercased and trucated to 16 hex characters:
+or get a subject's digest lowercased and truncated to 16 hex characters:

 ```
 header('Subject').first.lower.digest.encode('hex').substring(1, 16)